-- 4. Risk Management - reviewing the principal risks contained in the risk profile of the Company on an annual basis. - ensuring that management has established a risk management framework which includes policies and procedures to effectively identify, treat and monitor principal business risks. - at least annually assessing the effectiveness of the implementation of the risk management system. - monitoring compliance with the risk management framework. - Technology performance, protection of customer information and IT security - reviewing operational and technology performance information on a quarterly basis; and - ensuring management has established programmes of work to effectively identify, manage and monitor technology and IT risks, and to protect customer information. - 6.
-External and Internal Audit Services - recommending for shareholder approval candidates to act as the external auditor only if they are appropriately qualified and meet the independence criteria set out in the External Audit Independence Policy. - appointing the external auditor, subject to shareholder approval annually confirming the appointment of the external auditor, and terminating the external auditor's appointment as appropriate. - pre-approving all audit services (including all statutory and regulatory audits) provided by the external auditor. - pre-approving all non-audit services provided by the external auditor in accordance with the External Audit Independence Policy. - pre-approving all audit services provided by firms other than the external auditor in accordance with the External Audit Independence Policy. - establishing the external auditor's fees, subject to shareholder approval. - reviewing the external auditor's fees, terms of engagement, external audit work plan and annual independence statement. - reviewing the external auditor's half-yearly statement of non-audit fees and monitoring the ratio of non-audit fees to audit fees.
+4. Risk Management

+- reviewing the principal risks contained in the risk profile of the Company at least annually. - ensuring that management has established a risk management framework which includes policies and procedures to effectively identify, ensuring that management has established programmes of work to effectively identify, manage and monitor IT risks, and to protect customer information.

+- treat and monitor principal business risks. - at least annually assessing the effectiveness of the implementation of the risk management system. - monitoring compliance with the risk management framework.

+5. Protection of customer information and IT security

+6. External and Internal Audit Services

+- recommending for shareholder approval candidates to act as the external auditor only if they are appropriately qualified and meet the independence criteria set out in the External Audit Independence Policy. - appointing the external auditor, subject to shareholder approval annually confirming the appointment of the external auditor, and terminating the external auditor's appointment as appropriate. - pre-approving all audit services (including all statutory and regulatory audits) provided by the external auditor. - pre-approving all non-audit services provided by the external auditor in accordance with the External Audit Independence Policy. - pre-approving all audit services provided by firms other than the external auditor in accordance with the External Audit Independence Policy. - establishing the external auditor's fees, subject to shareholder approval. - reviewing the external auditor's fees, terms of engagement, external audit work plan and annual independence statement. - reviewing the external auditor's half-yearly statement of non-audit fees and monitoring the ratio of non-audit fees to audit fees. - annually assessing and confirming to the Board in writing the independence of the external auditor after consideration of the External Audit Independence Policy criteria including assessing whether the independence of the external audit process has been maintained in light of the performance of any non-audit services. - ensuring that the lead audit engagement and concurring audit partners are rotated every five years. - at least annually, reviewing a report from the external auditor which describes:

-- annually assessing and confirming to the Board in writing the independence of the external auditor after consideration of the External Audit Independence Policy criteria including assessing whether the independence of the external audit process has been maintained in light of the performance of any non-audit services. - ensuring that the lead audit engagement and concurring audit partners are rotated every five years. - at least annually, reviewing a report from the external auditor which describes: - Spark New Zealand's internal quality-control procedures relating to external financial reporting; - issues from the most recent internal quality-control review/ peer review of the external auditor and any steps taken to deal with such issues; - issues from any inquiry or investigation by government or professional authorities within the preceding 5 years, into one or more independent audits carried out by the external auditor and any steps the external auditor has taken to deal with such issues; - all relationships between the external auditor and Spark New Zealand; - "critical accounting policies" used by Spark New Zealand; - alternative treatments of financial information within Generally Accepted Accounting Practice that have been discussed with management, the ramifications of these treatments and the treatment preferred by the external auditor; - material written communications between the external auditor and management; - the external auditor's policy on audit partner rotation, which should include confirmation that key audit partners are subject to five yearly rotation. - reviewing the Group Audit Manager appointment. - regularly monitoring and reviewing the internal audit work plan and any audit problems or difficulties (including management's responses). - approving the hiring by the Company of any former partner or audit manager, of the external auditor, in accordance with the External Audit
+- Spark New Zealand's internal quality-control procedures relating to external financial reporting; - issues from the most recent internal quality-control review/ peer review of the external auditor and any steps taken to deal with such issues; - issues from any inquiry or investigation by government or professional authorities within the preceding 5 years, into one or more independent audits carried out by the external auditor and any steps the external auditor has taken to deal with such issues; - all relationships between the external auditor and Spark New Zealand; - o "critical accounting policies" used by Spark New Zealand; - alternative treatments of financial information within Generally Accepted Accounting Practice that have been discussed with management, the ramifications of these treatments and the treatment preferred by the external auditor; - material written communications between the external auditor and management; - the external auditor's policy on audit partner rotation, which should include confirmation that key audit partners are subject to five yearly rotation. - reviewing the Group Audit Manager appointment. - regularly monitoring and reviewing the internal audit work plan and any audit problems or difficulties (including management's responses). - approving the hiring by the Company of any former partner or audit manager, of the external auditor, in accordance with the External Audit Independence Policy.

-Independence Policy.